dobrosketchkun/keysword/README.md

 ## Conclusion

-The **Keysword** script allows users to generate cryptographic key pairs solely from a password, using deterministic methods enhanced by a branching mechanism.
+The **Keysword** script allows users to generate cryptographic key pairs solely from a password or any file, using deterministic methods enhanced by a branching mechanism.
 This can be useful in scenarios where users need to recreate keys without storing them but comes with significant security considerations that must be carefully managed.